MYVirajani/Brain-Tumor-Detection/README.md

 # Brain Tumor Detection Using Convolutional Neural Networks (CNN)

-This project involves developing a deep learning solution for brain tumor detection using Convolutional Neural Networks (CNN).
-The solution includes dataset preprocessing, model training, and performance analysis to evaluate accuracy and efficiency.

----

-## Introduction

 Brain tumor detection is a critical aspect of medical imaging, aiding in timely and accurate diagnosis.
 This project leverages Convolutional Neural Networks (CNN) to classify brain MRI images into tumor and non-tumor categories.
 By automating the detection process, it seeks to enhance the reliability of diagnostic procedures.

 ---